 Skip to content

-Alexandra participated in her first Marilyn Jetty Swim last February, just one month after losing her sister, Stephie to bowel cancer.
+Alexandra participated in her first Marilyn Jetty Swim in February 2022, just one month after losing her sister, Stephie to bowel cancer.
 Together with family and friends, she created the team Stephie’s Starlets in her memory and raised an incredible $7,500 for Cancer Council SA.

 Alexandra’s family has been impacted by cancer, not just once, but twice.
-She lost her sister Rosie to breast cancer and Stephie passed away from bowel cancer just over a year ago on 1 January 2022.
+She lost her sister Rosie to breast cancer and Stephie passed away from bowel cancer on 1 January 2022.

 “Stephie was an incredibly strong woman and she chose to make it a very private battle, so when she passed after a five year battle with it, it was a shock to our family,” Alexandra says.